kkimdev/id-generator/README.md

 # ID Generator

 Desired properties:
-- Can contain arbitary binary data
+- Can contain arbitary fixed or variable length binary data
 - Tiered permissions
   - Cannot do anything
   - Can verify integrity and authenticaion